maidsafe-archive/MaidSafe-Vault/docs/pmid_mpid_create_store.md

 Futhermore, clustering of PMIDs will mean that groups of PMID managers will be managing dissimilar numbers of accounts.

 So it would be desirable to try and avoid "bunching" of PMIDs, in other words, to try and force an even distribution by limiting the closeness of PMIDs to eachother.
 This can also be viewed as restricting the number of leading bits in common between two PMIDs.
+This design is for the PMIDNode in particular as the manager nodes will take on a new identity on each network connect.

 The same requirement would work well with regards to the MPIDs too, although for slightly different reasons.